 Thankfully, mindbodygreen created vitamin D3 potency+, which serves up all of these paramount features in one simple gelcap per day.
-In addition to 5,000 IU of vitamin D3 per gelcap (sourced from sustainable algae), you gain the incremental benefits of unique absorption technology: a built-in trio of organic, virgin oils from avocado, flaxseed, and olives.* That way, you can take it any time of the day, with or without a meal.
+In addition to 5,000 IU of organic vitamin D3 per gelcap (sourced from sustainable algae), you gain the incremental benefits of unique absorption technology: a built-in trio of organic, virgin oils from avocado, flaxseed, and olives.* That way, you can take it any time of the day, with or without a meal.
 Now that's a smart supplement.

 Vitamin D is an essential micronutrient with impressive pleiotropic effects in the body.
 Neither food intake nor regular sun exposure are evidence-based answers to the pandemic of vitamin D inadequacy.

 Vitamin D sufficiency is critical for so many organ systems and whole-body health, and daily supplementation is pivotal for that mission.
 With vitamin D3 potency+, mission accomplished.*